 As an Elementary Education major, you will gain experience with children of different ages and a variety of curricula, organizational studies, and grouping strategies characteristic of the elementary school.

-A degree in Elementary Education leads to initial licensure as an elementary teacher, grades 1-6.
-Student will be well qualified to serve as teachers in public and private elementary schools.
+You'll be well qualified to serve as a teacher in public and private elementary schools.
 Within the major, you'll consider, research, and learn to adapt curriculum to the needs of children from diverse backgrounds and ability levels.

 As an Elementary Education major, you must also choose a liberal arts major to complement your professional studies.
 You may choose from the following programs:

 As an Elementary major you will gain classroom experience three times over the course of your program.
 You will complete a one-day a week practicum in your first and second year.
 In your senior year you will complete a semester long, full time experience in an Elementary school setting.
 These experiences will expose you to a wide variety of education settings, age groups, and diverse learning needs.

 Student teacher Maria Bonfiglio finds ways to engage her first graders and encourage their curiosity, as she tries on the role of classroom teacher.

 You will have the opportunity to pursue optional education specializations that provide in-depth study in the teaching of specific curricula, subject matter, and/or populations.
 These specializations are designed to enhance your professional qualifications, but they do not lead to additional teacher licenses.
 These specializations include: